TWeber92/TWeber92.github.io/_posts/2020-07-07-mernstack.md

  ```
 ## Node.js

-Another library from JavaScript, [Node.js](https://nodejs.org/en/) proves itself extremely valuable in this stack application.
-The development environment Node provides allows easy implementation of routing.
-By using the "app" object corresponding to HTTP Express provides the route is then defined by using the methods of the "app" object.
-Once the request is received the object specifies a callback function.
+A JavaScript runtime environment for servers and applications, [Node.js](https://nodejs.org/en/) the cross-platform proved itself to be extremely valuable in this stack application.
+Built on Google's V8 JavaScript engine, Node.js is efficient and light weight making a perfect environment for Express.js, which is going handle routing the HTTP request coming from the clients.

 ```python
 var express = require("express");
 var router = express.Router();